-The General Data Protection Regulation (GDPR) is an EU-wide legislation, which determines how people’s personal data is processed and kept safe, and the legal rights individuals have concerning their data.
+The General Data Protection Regulation (GDPR) is an EU-wide legislation, regarding how personal data is processed and kept safe, and the legal rights individuals have concerning their data.

-At iBOS, we ensure that we are compliant with the GDPR by:
+At iBOS, we ensure that we are compliant with GDPR by:

-The internet advice we offer aims to provide parents and young students with information and resources to help develop safer habits when learning and playing online.
-Much of the advice about online safety is common sense, but the School encourages parents to take time to speak with their children about what they are doing, who they are talking with and where they are going on the internet.
+The internet advice we offer aims to provide parents and young students with information and resources to develop safer habits when learning and to play online.
+Much of the advice about online safety is common sense, but the School encourages parents to speak with their children about what they are doing, whom they are talking with and where they are going on the internet.
 We also cover this in some detail in our E-Safety & Child Protection section.

-If you have a concern or would like to speak about any issue of e-safety and your data protection in more detail, please contact the admin team on email@example.com.
+If you have a concern or would like to speak about any issue of e-safety and your data protection in more detail, please contact us.